BeMain/pyglet_survival_game/README.md

 # Alithed

-> All you had, all you lost \
+> Hello survivors, if there are any. \
-> So high was the cost \
+> This is an automated message from Ground Control.
+You have crashed on asteroid E-462.
+We are sorry to tell you that there is currently no way we can help you or reach you. \
-> It took just a single spark \
+> From now on, you're on your own. \
-> Now you're alone in the dark
+> From now on, you are alithed.

 This project is mainly a way for me to get back into python, as well as to learn pyglet.
 If there ever comes a fully functioning game out of it, that is just a biproduct.